 What Makes a Vegan Shake Healthy?

-The vegan meal replacement shake market is saturated with unhealthy products.
-So when you look for healthy meal replacement options, make sure to check the label for the following ingredients:
+So when you look for healthy vegan meal replacement options, make sure to keep the following in mind:

 - Balanced macronutrients (fat, protein and carbs).